ghidraninja/game-and-watch-backup/README.md

 What you'll need:
 - A Game & Watch in original state
-- An ARM debug probe (Tested with J-Link and ST-Link compatible devices)
+- An ARM debug probe (Tested with J-Link and ST-Link compatible devices) or a Raspberry Pi
 - Connections to the [debug port](https://twitter.com/ghidraninja/status/1326860677353512960) - testclips or soldered wires work well!
 - A computer with Ubuntu 20.04 or compatible.